nya3jp/tast/docs/ARCHITECTURE.md

 ### Remote end-to-end testing

-Tast is a remote end-to-end testing framework, primarily targeting Chrome OS.
+Tast is a remote end-to-end testing framework, primarily targeting ChromeOS.

 There are two important aspects of Tast here: **end-to-end **and** remote**.
 - **End-to-end**: Tast runs tests against a complete **target product**.
 Tests